atomicjolt/open_assessments/README.md

     assessmentKind    // FORMATIVE or SUMMATIVE
-    max_attempts      // The maximum number of attempts the assessment can be taken enableStart       // Whether to show the assessment start screen
+    max_attempts      // The maximum number of attempts the assessment can be taken enableStart       // Whether to show the assessment start screen questions_per_section // How many questions should be taken from each qti section view              // How many questions to be displayed at a time

     userAttempts      // The number of time the user has attempted the assessment eid               // External identifier.
 A value that can be used to uniquely identifier the user in another system.
 Might by a system id, student number, etc